 Gifts for newborns will be mailed upon enrollment in the Legacy Link Program.
 Gifts for children turning ages 5, 10 and 16 will receive their presents in the month of August, prior to their birthday.
 We will contact you prior to the mailing to confirm your desire for them to receive that milestone gift.

 Have a new legacy in the family?
 Announce the birth of your child through a Class Note.

 If there are children in your family with whom you want to receive Southwestern Admission materials, please complete this Admission Request Form.

 Pirate Party Packs

 Planning an alumni gathering with your friends?
 Let Southwestern know and we’ll send you an SU Party Pack (SU goodies: 10 cups, 10 koozies and 10 eye patches.).
 In return, we ask that you share with us who is planning to attend your Southwestern party.
-Email University Relations - Alumni and Parents to request your Southwestern Party Pack.
+Email Alumni and Parent Relations to request your Southwestern Party Pack.
 Please allow at least two weeks for delivery of items.
 We appreciate that you are engaging classmates and friends by continuing their Southwestern Experience.

 Alumni Pirate ID Card

-- Free usage of the A. Frank Smith, Jr. Library Center, the Corbin J. Robertson Recreation and Athletic Center, and the Marvin D. Henderson Sr. Tennis Courts.
+- Free usage of the Marvin D. Henderson Sr. Tennis Courts.